Liam Gutierrez (he/him)

 When I’m not studying or researching, you can find me outdoors—climbing rocks, running, or playing music.
 I look forward to continuing my journey in science and exploring the many ways we can better understand and protect our natural world.

-Nicholas Montagu (he/his)
+Nicholas Montagu (he/him)

 Undergraduate Project Management Assistant